Menu

 • Once chilled, cut the pumpkin bars into large squares, using a sharp knife.

-• Optional: Drizzle the bars with cream cheese topping or caramel topping before serving.
+• Optional: Drizzle the bars with cream cheese frosting or caramel topping before serving.

 Notes